freebsd-net/tcp-testsuite/snd-syn/README.md

 4. The recepiton is handled by FreeBSD as a hard error, allthough specified in [RFC1122](https://tools.ietf.org/html/rfc1122#section-4.2.3.9) as a soft error.
 5. The TCP connection stays alive.
 This should not be the case since [r303626](https://svnweb.freebsd.org/base?view=revision&revision=303626) ([D7272](https://reviews.freebsd.org/D7272)).
+6. An incoming PTB packet results in an adapted MSS for IPv6, but not for IPv4.